-This set of Biology Assessment Questions for Class 12 focuses on “Population Interactions-4”.
+This set of Class 12 Biology Chapter 13 Multiple Choice Questions & Answers (MCQs) focuses on “Population Interactions-4”.

 1. In which of the following a free-living organism catches kills and eats individuals of other species?